jamesjang/jamesjang/README.md

+### Background
+I started my path as a game developer as a gamer when I was 10 years old.
+I started playing PS1 and I was hooked to gaming.
+After I started playing online video games, I became really intrigued on how these games were made.
+After learning how to program in Java, I started making mods for my favorite video games at the time.
+As the years went by, I ended up going to college for game programming and learned from the best in the industry.
+As I was starting my career in Canada, I had an opportunity to work in South Korea and I knew I had to take the chance.
+I have been working in South Korea since 2017.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jamesjang/jamesjang.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.